-No snowy plover surveys were conducted prior to the 2018 extraction operations because the operations were conducted outside of the established plover breeding season.
-2017 was also a year in which operations occurred outside the season and no surveys were conducted.
+Snowy plover surveys were conducted prior to the 2019 gravel extraction operations with negative results.
+No surveys were conducted prior to operations in 2017 or 2018 because the operations were conducted outside of the established plover breeding season.

-2016 was the most recent season in which pre-extraction reconnaissance-level surveys were conducted prior to the beginning of operations.
-No snowy plovers were detected.
-Although methods have not been consistent over all years, the 2016 surveys marked more than 13 years of snowy plover surveys on the HRC gravel bars along the Eel River, all with negative results for snowy plovers.
+Prior to 2019, 2016 was the most recent season in which pre-extraction reconnaissance-level surveys were conducted prior to the beginning of operations.
+No snowy plovers were detected in 2016 either.
+The 2019 surveys marked more than 14 years of snowy plover surveys on the HRC gravel bars along the Eel River, all with negative results for snowy plovers.

-There may be several reasons why snowy plovers are not nesting further upriver than their current extent, including on the HRC river bars.
-Some biologists have suggested a difference in nesting habitat; for example increasing confinement of the river channel and narrowing of the canyon, and differences in nesting substrate (for example, see previous HRC annual reports).
-Recent research indicates that snowy plovers nest on wider beaches compared to random locations (Patrick and Colwell 2014).
+There may be several reasons why snowy plovers are not nesting further upriver than their known extent, including on the HRC river bars.
+Some biologists have suggested a difference in nesting habitat; for example, increasing confinement of the river channel and narrowing of the canyon, and differences in nesting substrate (for example, see previous HRC annual reports).